darkDev8/XDrive-4.0/README.md

 * User limitations not working
 * Filter file types in main combo box not working
 * Stop button in upload file form not working
-* Some items in popup menu for main form background won't change.
+* Some items in popup menu for main form background won't change

 ## Themes <br>